mhcho1994/rumoca/README.md

 ### Existing Modelica Compilers/ Translators

+Compiler and translator are often used interchangeably, but the goal of a compiler is typically to generate low level machine code.
+The term translator is more general and refers to transformation of source code to some other form.
+Since we are interested in generaeting models in various languages from a Modelica model, we call Rumoca a translator.

-There are several other Modelica compilers in development, and I believe there are challenges that make it compelling to develop a new compiler for this task.
+There are several other Modelica compilers/translators in development, and I believe there are challenges that make it compelling to develop a new translator for generation required for this project.
 These are all my personal opinions and should be taken with a grain of salt.

 * [Pymoca](https://github.com/pymoca/pymoca)
     * Benefits
-        * Pymoca was written in Python and based on ANTLR, which is easy to use
+        * Pymoca was written in Python and based on ANTLR, which is easy to use, it is a translator
         * It has similar goasl to rumoca, hence the same.
 I also am a developer for Pymoca.
         * Python is a very friendly language and easy for users to develop in
     * Drawbacks